injectify/docs/docs/modules/server-side.md

 ### Is it secure?

 Yes.
 The only way for server-side code to be executed is by placing it in the modules `bundle.js`.
-Code cannot be changed at processing time.
+Code cannot be changed at processing time or by using the Web interfacce.

 ## Documentation